ParallelMaths/parallel/pages/7-06-pie-charts.md

 ---

-We have that 8 hours and 11 minutes is 8 x 60 + 11 = 491 minutes and 11 hours and 5 minutes is 11 x 60 + 5 = 665 minutes.
+We have that 8 hours and 11 minutes is 8 × 60 + 11 = 491 minutes and 11 hours and 5 minutes is 11 × 60 + 5 = 665 minutes.
 Therefore the exact fraction taken by the last set is `491/665`.

 So we need to decide which of the given fractions this is closest to.
 This can be done in more than one way.
 For example, as 491 is just below 500 and 665 is almost ⅓ of 2000, we have that: